 Remember, while magnesium is a good mineral, too much of it can cause some of those unwanted side-effects like lethargy or muscle weakness.

-Traditional epsom salts recommend you use 1-2 cups of epsom salts.
+Traditional epsom salts recommend you use 1 to 2 cups of epsom salts.
 This may be too much.

 You may want to start with 1/4 cup of epsom salt to a standard sized bath.
 If you have a larger sized tub, you can start at 1/2 cup.
-Then you can increase the amount with each bath until you reach a good balance of epsom salts that gives you the desired result without making you feel funny.
+Then you can increase the amount with each bath until you reach a good balance of epsom salts that gives you the desired result without making you feel funny, light-headed, or tired.

 3. Don’t make the water so hot